weaviate/weaviate-io/developers/weaviate/model-providers/octoai/_includes/octoai_deprecation.md

 If you are only using the generative AI integration, you do not need to migrate your data to a new collection.
 <br/>

-In the near future, you will be able to re-configure the generative AI integration to use a different model provider.
-At that point, you can continue to use the existing collection with a new model provider.
+Follow [this how-to](/developers/weaviate/manage-data/collections#update-the-generative-model-integration) to re-configure your collection with a new generative AI model provider.
+Note this requires Weaviate `v1.25.23`, `v1.26.8`, `v1.27.1`, or later.
 <br/>

 You can select any model provider that offers generative AI models.